huffs-projects/tsk/README.md

-# Task Timer - Pomodoro Timer + Task Manager TUI
+# tsk - Pomodoro Timer + Task Manager TUI

 A terminal user interface (TUI) application built with Rust and ratatui that combines a real-time clock, Pomodoro timer, and task manager.